open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.EventCounters/README.md

 ## Steps to enable OpenTelemetry.Instrumentation.EventCounters

-You can view an example project using event counters at `/examples/event-counters/Examples.EventCounters`.
+You can view an example project using EventCounters at `/examples/event-counters/Examples.EventCounters`.

 ### Step 1: Install Package